benlau6/benlau6.github.io/src/content/notes/mathematical-optimization.md

 Gradient descent is a optimization algorithm to find the parameters that minimize the cost function associated with a model, and a cost function calculates the errors between actual and predicted values.

 It works by taking gradient of the cost function.
 It gets the direction and equation of minimizing the error with respect to each parameters.
-Then set a arbitrary initial values for each parameter, plug them to the partial differentiated equation.
-Get a new value, and loop the process until the error is small enough to be accepted.
+Then set a arbitrary initial values for each parameter, plug them to the partial differentiated equations.
+Get a new value, and loop the process until the improvement is small enough to be neglected.

 However, when the learning rate is too high, the algorithm may diverge and result in oscillating iteration in cost function.
 On the other hand, when the learning rate is too low, the algorithm may take too long to converge.